4dboard/Proxy-yxorP/README.md

 > ⛔️[ GITHUB  : ](https://github.com/donspablo) Without more people getting behind this, it won't go very far.
-Please click the "star" button to show your support for this endeavour if you think it interesting.
+Please click the "star" button to show your support for this endeavour if you like the project.
 Assuming there is at least some enthusiasm for the idea, development will proceed.

 <hr />